ncatlab/nlab-content/pages/4/5/9/6/26954/content.md

 ### Join

 Similarly, we can take the join of regular directed complexes.
-Unfolding the defintion can be quite involved, but once we have the Gray product, we can take the following shortcut.
+If the underlying poset of a join is easy to describe, describing the precise orientation can be quite cumbersome; since we have the Gray product, we can take the following shortcut.

 \begin{definition}\label{augmentation_diminution}
 **(augmentation and diminution)**\linebreak